- Munther K Homoud, MD

 The etiology, clinical presentation, evaluation, and management of sinus bradycardia will be reviewed here.
 Primary sinus node dysfunction (ie, sick sinus syndrome) is discussed in detail separately.
-(See "Sick sinus syndrome: Epidemiology, etiology, and natural history" and "Sick sinus syndrome: Clinical manifestations, diagnosis, and evaluation" and "Treatment of the sick sinus syndrome".)
+(See "Sick sinus syndrome: Epidemiology, etiology, and natural history" and "Sick sinus syndrome: Clinical manifestations, diagnosis, and evaluation" and "Sick sinus syndrome: Treatment".)